cfrg/draft-irtf-cfrg-ristretto255/draft-irtf-cfrg-ristretto255-decaf448.md

 starting from 0.

 A byte is an 8-bit entity (also known as "octet") and a byte string is an ordered sequence of bytes.
-A N-byte string is a byte string of N bytes length.
+An N-byte string is a byte string of N bytes in length.

 Element encodings are presented as hex encoded byte strings with whitespace added for readability.